ibrahimshibani/chatpy/thoughts-improvements-limitations.md

 ### Frontend Interaction
 - The frontend interacts with the backend via RESTful API endpoints.
 - Customers can log in, start a chat session, and send messages through a simple web interface.
-- Agents can log in and respond to customer messages.
+- Agents can log in via another console (this can be emulated via curl or postman) and respond to customer messages.

 ## Quick Win Solution
 The quick win solution is a basic implementation of a chat system that allows customers to send messages to customer service agents.
 This solution focuses on core functionality with minimal features to ensure quick deployment.
 There are still many major issues with this implementation, these points still need to be addressed for it to be considered a win or anywhere near deployment ready: